alexandre-touret/rest-apis-versioning-workshop/docs/04-scm.md

 ### OpenAPI

-Modify [the rest-book v1 OpenAPI description file](../rest-book/src/main/resources/openapi.yml) to specify the new version:
+Modify or check [the rest-book v1 OpenAPI description file](../rest-book/src/main/resources/openapi.yml) to specify the new version:

 ```yaml
 openapi: 3.0.0